Wondering “what is a pallet jack”?

 Traveling Short Distances

-While pallet jacks help reduce strain, they don’t entirely eliminate it.
+While pallet jacks help reduce strain, they don’t eliminate it because operators must still provide the effort for locomotion.

-This is why manual pallet jacks are best for short-distance travel, usually within warehouses or stockrooms.
+Due to this fact, manual pallet jacks are best for short-distance travel, usually within warehouses or stockrooms.

 That said, other types of pallet jacks can be used for long-distance travel.